 - Not portable.
 The swing isn’t good for traveling families, because it doesn’t break down or use batteries.

 - Accommodation.
-It only holds up to 25 pounds, while many other swings can hold up to 30.
+It only holds up to 25 pounds, while many other swings can hold up to 30 pounds.

 Pros: